databrickslabs/mosaic/README.md

 Instructions for how to attach libraries to a Databricks cluster can be found [here](https://docs.databricks.com/libraries/cluster-libraries.html).

+### Releases
+You can access the latest artifacts and binaries [here](https://github.com/databrickslabs/mosaic/releases).

 ### Ecosystem
 Mosaic is intended to augment the existing system and unlock the potential by integrating spark, delta and 3rd party frameworks into the Lakehouse architecture.